jackalakalaka/IME/README.md

           - An abstract class for function objects that get multiple values from pixels.
           - **Class CommandsLuma**
             - A function object for getting the luma of a pixel.
-      - **Interface IScannerCommands**
-        - Function objects for load and save commands.
-Called by model class.
-        - **Class ScannerLoadCommand**
-            - Function object for load command.
-Called by model class.
     - **Interface IMEModel**
       - Interface for models used by IME.
       - **Class IMEModelImpl**